What Makes A Great Marriage Therapist? 9 Traits Of A Great Counselor

 The main thing is that they understand that it’s all about you and the work you put into it.

-Their job is to listen and use their skills to keep you on the right track and adapt their approach to ensure it works best for you instead of the same formula for every client.
+Their job is to listen and use their skills to keep you on the right track and adapt their approach to ensure it works best for you, instead of applying the same formula for every client.

 Here are 9 traits of a great marriage therapist or marriage counselor.